On Arnold's Transversality Conjecture for the Laplace--Beltrami Operator: Introduction

-To the best of our knowledge, there has not been further progress on understanding the local structure of the set of Riemannian metrics for which the Laplace operator has non-simple spectrum.
+To the best of our knowledge, there has not been further progress on understanding the local structure of the set of Riemannian metrics for which the Laplace operator has eigenvalues of multiplicity greater than two.
 In particular, no non-crossing rule in multiplicity greater than two has been established for the Laplacian (nor for any other natural, infinite dimensional family of operators).
 In this paper we prove that the set of metrics for which the SAH does not hold has infinite codimension.
 This means that Arnold's transversality conjecture ``morally'' holds for this family of self-adjoint operators, because it allows for a maximal non-crossing rule: Generic $k$-parameter families of metrics avoid Laplace operators with multiple eigenvalues to exactly the extent that Arnold expected.

-We would like to point out that there are very general families of operators for which Arnold's transversality hypothesis does not hold, even in this restricted sense.
-Arnold himself was aware that the hypothesis fails if, for example, certain symmetry conditions are imposed on the family of operators, which forces some clusters of eigenvalues to collide along $1$-parameter families of operators \cite[Appendix 10, subsection D]{Arnold1997MathMethods}.
-This will be discussed in Section \ref{sec:misc}.
+Finally, let us mention several investigations along similar lines.
+Lupo and Micheletti \cite{LupoMicheletti1993} independently discovered Arnold's approach to eigenvalue multiplicities in families of self-adjoint operators.
+Subsequently, Micheletti and Pistoia \cite{Micheletti1998} showed that the SAH is satisfied for Laplace operators on $2$-dimensional manifolds for eigenvalues of multiplicity $2$, which implies Uhlenbeck's non-crossing rule via the perturbation-theoretic approach.

+Around the same time, Teytel formalized a useful \emph{abstract} criterion for establishing $1$-parameter non-crossing rules \cite[Theorem A]{Teytel1999}, conditional on the SAH.
+In a similar vein, Porter and Schwarz \cite{PorterSchwarz2017} established very general theorems on avoidance of intersection with countable unions of submanifolds in a Banach space.

+More recent work on the problems considered in this paper includes an alternative proof of generic simplicity in a conformal class from the variational principle for the Rayleigh quotient by Guillemin, Legendre and Sena-Dias \cite{GuilleminLegendre2014}, who also note the failure of transversality observed by Colin de Verdi\`ere, and Gomes and Marrocos' proof \cite{GomesMarrocos2019} of generic simplicity of the Laplace--Neumann spectrum.

+A significant body of work is devoted to the study of eigenvalue simplicity in the presence of a group action, a setting in which the SAH is almost never satisfied, starting with Zelditch' \cite{Zelditch1990} study of generic covers of Riemannian manifolds.
+Here, the analogue of generic simplicity of eigenspaces is \emph{generic irreducibility} of the eigenspaces viewed as representations of the group in question.
+Recent work includes papers of Schueth and others (\cite{Schueth2017}, \cite{PetreccaRoser}, \cite{MarrocosDeOliveira2024}) devoted to invariant metrics on homogeneous or symmetric spaces, Jung and Zelditch's analysis of metrics with a circle action (\cite{JungZelditch2020}) and an investigation of torus actions by Cianci, Judge, Lin, and Sutton \cite{CianciJudgeLinSutton2024}.